Eluinhost/FancyFreeze/README.md

 blindness and mining fatigue.
 When they are unfrozen these potion effects are removed and any overwritten potion effects are sent back to the player.

-Players with `uhc.freeze.antifreeze` (default op) will be unaffected by freeze commands
+Players with `uhc.fancyfreeze.antifreeze` (default op) will be unaffected by freeze commands

 # Commands